+Smoke from wildfires can irritate the eyes and respiratory system, as well as aggravate or exacerbate chronic heart and lung diseases.
+Health and visibility impacts from the smoke could be experienced in all regions of the state.
 DHEC recommends individuals with respiratory health issues limit time spent outdoors to avoid the smoke.
 Keep windows and doors closed.
 If running an air conditioner, keep the fresh-air intake closed and the filter clean to prevent outdoor smoke from getting inside.

 General Information on Wildfires and Health

-- Wildfires Fact Sheet (CDC)
+- Wildfires and Your Safety (CDC)

 - Forest Fires and Respiratory Health Fact Sheet (American Lung Association)